ejmenkhorst/k6-typescript-loadtesting/README.md

 ## Running K6 tests

-Invoke watch mode before making changes to test files
+Invoke watch mode before making changes to test files - this will automatically transpile the files to the **_dist_** folder.

 ### Enter watch mode when changing implementation of tests